Sorzus-michael/InstinctAI/README.md

 ## License

-Instrazam is licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).
+InstinctAI is licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).
 See the [LICENSE](LICENSE) file for more details.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the [Instrazam GitHub repository](https://github.com/Sorzus-michael/Instrazam).
+If you find any issues or have suggestions for improvement, please open an issue or submit a pull request on the [InstinctAI GitHub repository](https://github.com/Sorzus-michael/InstinctAI).

 ## Acknowledgements